mckfarm/metagenomics/README.md

 This document contains the following sections:

-[Getting started](#getting-started) - Information about Quest, programming, and other things you should know
+[Getting started](#getting-started) - Background and what you should download before starting
-[Quest basics](#quest-basics) - Submitting a job, basic commands, and supplementary programs
+[Quest basics](#quest-basics) - Submitting a job, basic commands, and other programming tools
 [Metagenomics pipeline](#metagenomics-pipeline) - Steps and programs needed to turn raw data into assembled genomes
 [Other analyses](#other-analyses) - More things to do besides assembling genomes
 [Resources](#resources) - Resources for learning more about metagenomics and programming